sjsu-library/unionist/_items/unionist--text-0083.md

 source: The Unionist
 subject: Foreign News; Miscellaneous Filler
 type: Text
-category: Unionist full issue 1833-09-05
+category: Unionist content
 articleType:
 volume: '1'
 issue: '6'
 transcription: CHINESE COURAGE.
-While advancing towards Fuh-chow, the capital of Fuh-keen
-  <br>province, we meet several war-junks, despathced, doubtless, in quest of us.
-  We <br>happened to direct our spy-glass towards one of them, which so intimidated the <br>crew, that they ran below decks, and did not reappear till they were sure of <br>having escaped the danger.
-We could only ascribe their panic to mistaking the <br>class for a gun, which they supposed pointed at them.— <br><em>Gutzlaff’s Voyage</em>
+While advancing towards Fuh-chow, the capital of Fuh-keen<br>province, we meet several war-junks, despathced, doubtless, in quest of us.
+We<br>happened to direct our spy-glass towards one of them, which so intimidated the<br>crew, that they ran below decks, and did not reappear till they were sure of<br>having escaped the danger.
+We could only ascribe their panic to mistaking the<br>class for a gun, which they supposed pointed at them.—<br><em>Gutzlaff’s Voyage</em>
 scholarlyNotes: I haven't found this quote yet in the book that is here - https://babel.hathitrust.org/cgi/pt?id=ucw.ark:/13960/t1rf6c42z&view=1up&seq=5
 commentary: As with much travel writing at this time, Gützlaff's tone is patronizing and laced with Euro-centric perspectives.
 Some of Gützlaff's book is available [here]